Login

 Photo of Amanda Handel

-Amanda Handel's diverse musical interests and influences inhabit her sound world and provide a distinctive voice.
-In 2003 she completed an M.A.
-(Hons) degree at the University of Western Sydney.
-Her thesis Music of Balance: Circles and Squares includes a large portfolio of original scores and acoustic recordings which explore mandalas in music.
+In 2003 Amanda completed a Masters' degree at the University of Western Sydney.
+Her thesis Music of Balance: Circles and Squares includes a large portfolio of original scores and acoustic recordings which explore the universal mandala concept as a principle for composition.

-In 2004 and 2007 Handel studied flamenco music with pianist/composer Pedro Sarmiento in Madrid.
-While in Spain, she drafted instrumental scores and made field recordings for a CD project.
-Collaborating with sound designer G.L.
+Amanda has also studied flamenco in Spain, where she drafted instrumental scores and made field recordings for a CD project.
+Collaborating with Australian sound designer G.L.
 Seiler, the album Ghosts and Angels was released in 2006 on the Feral Media label and was a finalist in the Australian Music Prize.

 Selected Commissions